Pardeepsharma01/Lamp-light/README.md

 A button labeled "Turn On/Off" on the side of the lamp.

-When the user clicks the "Turn On" button, the lamp illuminates, and its brightness increases, giving the impression of a turned-on lamp.
+When the user clicks the "Turn On" button, the lamp illuminates, and its brightness increases, giving the impression of a turned-on lamp.<br><br>
 ![mobile (1)](https://github.com/Pardeepsharma01/Lamp-light/assets/122151205/8a2ac15c-69a3-4abc-baeb-da5ea77db747)

 Clicking the "Turn Off" button reduces the lamp's brightness, simulating the lamp turning off.